vim-scripts/SuperPre/doc/readme.txt

-Super Pre

-The spre is a syntax plugin for the text that including several programing language.
+The spre (SuperPre) is a syntax plugin for the text that contains several programing language.
 The text can be converted to HTML using 2html.vim (but the spre is not only for making HTML).

 Installing:
   :set runtimepath+=/path/to/spre